CaioCeretta/Cod3r-b/mentoria/specialist/Next.Js/urna-eletronica/packages/core/comments.md

   ○ This means that our use case depend on a certain way of the persistence mechanism, we may think that there is no persistence mechanism, just a list of users, but there is a direct dependency from the login to the place where the data is stored.
   And we can change and invert this logic

+● RepositorioUsuarios

+  ○ Still inside the auth package, within the users folder, and thinking on the ports/adapters pattern, the repository will resemble a port, like it is an opportunity of personalizing something inside the business flow.
+    This folder can be, in a more explicit manner, our interfaces, or the folder name is also commonly named as `provider` that is what we need to provide

+  ○ Inside this folder, we are going to create a RepositorioUsuario.ts file and export by default an interface called `RepositorioUsuario` and saying the shape of the methods we want.

+  ○ This way, we have a "general repository" that inside our login flow, we will no longer depend on the usuarios array that is stored in memory but expect to receive any implementation of that interface through our function properties.

+  ○ When the function starts to have multiple parameters, the instructor prefers to work with named parameters, even though this is not a js functionality, across other languages it can be called positional parameters or named parameters.
+Where we must pass the arguments in order of the defined parameters, where the params order make a difference, and named is when we have key/value pairs.

+  ○ loginUsuarioparameters

+    1. In React components, it is common to pass a props object and destructure it directly in the function parameters:

+    function MyComponent({ title, description} : { title: string; description: string }) {
+      return <h1>{title}</h1>
+    }

+    2. In regular functions, parameters are usually defined explicitly

+      function loginUsuario(repo: UserRepository, email: string, password: string): User | nul{
+        ...
+      }

+    3. However, it is also possible to apply the same approach as in components: define a single props object and destructure
+    4. it inside the function body

+    loginUsuario(props: {
+      repo: RepositorioUsuario
+      email: string
+      senha: string
+    }): Usuario | never {
+      const {repo, email, senha}
+      // ...
+    }

+    ■ Traditionally, in regular functions, each parameter is defined explicitly.
+However, it is also possible to pass a single props object and destructure its fields inside the function body.
+This pattern is more common in React Components, but it works the same way in regular functions.

+  ○ Change from user array constant to the Repository

+    ■ This was a simple change, but it makes all the difference and points to this idea of having an architecture that is independent of the database, and we are going to implement this interface pointing to the database, we won't have trouble replacing a version that access in-memory data to a version that access data through the db.
+Only with this simple change of receiving a repository through the user.